billfitzgerald/infosec-primer/browser_prep.md

 <figure>
   <img alt="" src="images/image115.png" width="997" height="456" title="">
     <br>
-  <figcaption>Image Caption: For testing, deselect "Do Not Track," and allow all cookies.</figcaption>
+  <figcaption>Image Caption: For testing, deselect "Request that sites not track you," and allow all cookies.</figcaption>
 </figure>
 </div>